Some airlines now restrict the amount of hand luggage allowed on flights, it is essential to check with your individual airline prior to flying.

 - If the amount is larger than 50mls you must make sure it can be tested before getting on the flight – in order to test the medication you will be asked to taste it – the airports have been advised to have plastic cups available for this procedure!

 - If an adult is travelling with a young child and wants to carry non-prescription medication onto the flight they will need to taste the child’s medication (as long as they are not allergic to it!)

 - If any of these regulations don’t fit your medication then further checks will be necessary

 These regulations have been issued by the DOH and any updates to the information should be checked on the DOH website.

 As well as trying to follow these guidelines it is a good idea to carry a copy of your prescription or a letter from your doctor stating the amounts and types of medication verified for your use, including any essential non-prescription medication.

 If you are a diabetic you should first try to get an exemption certificate from the airline you are traveling with – for this you will need to get a letter from your doctor stating your need for insulin.

 If this is not possible there is advice that has been issued by Novo Nordisk an Australian company.
-While it has been written for those traveling from the Australia to the UK and USA it is good advice explaining how to pack insulin when it needs to go into the hold luggage as well as what to look out for to prevent it freezing.
+It contains good advice explaining how to pack insulin when it needs to go into the hold luggage as well as what to look out for to prevent it freezing.